FDIM/angular-image-cropper/README.md

 * `dest-height` _string_ height of the cropped image
 * `show-controls` _boolean_ Display or not the control buttons (`true` by default)
 * `cropped-image` _boolean_ Your angular model that will receive the cropped image
+* `cropping-delay` _int Number of ms to delay/debounce image cropping(cropped-image will only be updated when timeout has passed).
+* `on-load` _function Invoked when image loads.
+Public api is passed to it to make it possible to develop custom controls.

 ## License